-If pamrevlumab is approved and launched commercially to treat DMD, pamrevlumab may face competition for some patients from Sarepta Therapeutics, Inc. ("Sarepta"), as well as PTC Therapeutics, Santhera Pharmaceuticals, Catabasis Pharmaceuticals, Pfizer, Summit Therapeutics plc ("Summit"), and Tivorsan Pharmaceuticals.
+If pamrevlumab is approved and launched commercially to treat DMD, pamrevlumab may face competition for some patients from Sarepta Therapeutics, Inc. ("Sarepta"), as well as PTC Therapeutics, Santhera Pharmaceuticals, Catabasis Pharmaceuticals, Solid Biosciences Inc., and Pfizer.

 Sarepta is researching and developing clinical candidates for many of the specific mutations in the dystrophin gene and received accelerated approval in the U.S. for its first drug Exondys 51 (eteplirsen).
 The approval is limited to patients who have a confirmed mutation in the DMD gene that is amenable to exon 51 skipping.
 This mutation represents a subset of approximately 13% of patients with DMD.
+In addition, Sarepta has two additional exon skipping programs in Phase 3 development, each of which targets approximately 8% of patients with DMD.
+In addition, Sarepta is developing gene therapies for the treatment of DMD and reported positive preliminary results from a Phase 1/2a program in June, 2018.
+In addition to Sarepta, Pfizer and Solid Biosciences, Inc. are also pursuing gene therapies in early clinical trials for DMD.

 Marathon Pharmaceuticals received approval for its drug Emflaza (deflazacort) on February 9, 2017 and on March 16, 2017 announced that it had sold the commercialization rights to Emflaza to PTC Therapeutics.

 PTC Therapeutics' product ataluren (Translarna TM) received conditional approval in Europe in 2014 and a complete response letter from the FDA in October of 2017 stating that the FDA is unable to approve the application in its current form.
-Translarna targets a different set of DMD patients from those being targeted by Sarepta's existing exon-skipping therapeutic candidate; however it is also limited to a subset of patients who carry a specific mutation.
+Translarna targets a different set of DMD patients from those being targeted by Sarepta's existing exon-skipping therapeutic candidate; however, it is also limited to a subset of patients who carry a specific mutation.

 Conversely, pamrevlumab and some other potential competitors are intended to treat DMD patients regardless of the specific mutation.
-For example, Santhera Pharmaceuticals reported positive Phase 3 data with its drug idebenone (Raxone ®/Catena ®) in a trial measuring changes in lung function for DMD patients, however the FDA has asked for additional data from an ongoing trial prior to considering Raxone for approval.
+For example, Santhera Pharmaceuticals reported positive Phase 3 data with its drug idebenone (Raxone [®]/Catena [®]) in a trial measuring changes in lung function for DMD patients, however the FDA has asked for additional data from an ongoing trial prior to considering Raxone for approval.
 Previously we had expected this additional trial to be confirmatory rather than necessary for submission.
 Idebenone is a synthetic short-chain benzoquinone and a cofactor for the enzyme NAD(P)H:quinone oxidoreductase (NQO1).

-Pfizer's product candidate, which is in Phase 2 development to treat DMD, is an antibody targeting myostatin which is a protein that regulates muscle growth.
+Pfizer's other product candidate, which is in Phase 2 development to treat DMD, is an antibody targeting myostatin which is a protein that regulates muscle growth.
 The goal of the program is to increase muscle growth and muscle strength in patients with DMD.
-Summit and Tivorsan Pharmaceuticals are both working on drugs involving the utrophin pathway.
-Utrophin is a protein similar to dystrophin that is potentially implicated in all DMD patients.
-Summit is conducting a Phase 2 trial and reported positive interim data from this trial on January 25, 2018.
-Summit anticipates reporting topline data in the third quarter of 2018.